Last Updated on March 11, 2021 by Julia Wilson

 Causes: Maternal neglect, blood type incompatibility, infection or congenital abnormalities.

-Treatment: This will depend on on the underlying cause but may include supportive care such as fluids and supplementation.
+Treatment: This will depend on the underlying cause but may include supportive care such as fluids and supplementation.

 What is fading kitten syndrome?

 Fading kitten syndrome is characterised by apparently healthy kittens who slowly or suddenly fade and die.

 Kittens can fade and die extremely quickly, so it is always important for the carer to keep a close eye on the kittens and how they are thriving.
 If they show signs of fading, urgent veterinary attention is necessary.